lambduh/lambduh/README.md

 - [`lambduh-transform-s3-event`](https://github.com/lambduh/lambduh-transform-s3-event) - Transforms S3 Event JSON into a flattened object with attached bucket and key

 #Usage

 Lambduh modules are promise-based, and rely on passing an `options` object.
-Every module should receive an inputted object, manipulate it as necessary, then resolve it.
+Every module receives an inputted object, manipulates it as necessary, then resolves it.

-In this way, modules should be constructed similarly to Koa middleware:
+In this way, modules should be constructed like middleware:

 ```javascript
 var Q = require('q');